Wojciech-Kaczmarek/sc/README.md

 There is purpose in death
 The Force is all things and I am the Force

-Python Tutorial for Beginners [Full Course Mosh Hamedani] Learn Python for Web Development
+-Python Tutorial for Beginners [Full Course Mosh Hamedani] Learn Python for Web Development.
+-5 Day Coding Challenge.

 A. D. 22.02.2020